kishanpatel789/kp_data_dev_site/content/posts/002_SnowflakeWithTerraform.md

 These output variables can then be used by other modules.
 For example, you may want to use the Snowflake warehouse name and service user name in another module that manages AWS resources, like AWS Glue for pipelines that deliver data to Snowflake via the service user.

 ## Enough talk, I wanna see some action
+It's time to use Terraform to create Snowflake resources.
 Within the root Terraform directory, execute the following command to load the environment variables:
 `source .env`

-The first step in executing the terraform project is initialization.
+Next we need to initialize the Terraform project.
 Run the command `terraform init` to download the required dependencies for managing Snowflake resources.
 Then execute the following command to create the Snowflake resources:
 `terraform apply`.
 The CLI will present a summary of resources to be provisioned and give a prompt asking for confirmation before proceeding.
-Entering "yes" will cause the Terraform executable to provision the outlined resources.
+Type "yes" and hit "enter"; this will cause the Terraform executable to provision the outlined resources.

+And boom!
+You have a database, three schemas, a service user, a virtual warehouse, and all the permissions needed created in _ seconds.

-This approach is much faster than manually creating resources through the UI.
+Aside from writing the Terraform code, this approach of creating Snowflake resources is much faster than manually creating them through the UI.
 Destruction of cloud resources is just as fast and can be executed with a destroy command:

 ```bash
 terraform destroy